jeroensmink98/Electron-Webm-recorder/README.md

 # Webm Screen Recorder

-A simple webm screen recorder that lets you record any window on your desktop and save it as a webm This project was made to learn something more about Electron and building desktop applications.
+An easy to use webm screen recorder that lets you record any window on your desktop and save it as a webm This project was made to learn something more about Electron and building desktop applications.
 ## Getting Started